Kaiser-Yang/LightBoat/README.md

 }
 ```

 To customize these above, you just need to update the `key` fields.
-For example, you want to update
+For example, if you want to update
 `<m-/>` into `<c-/>`, you can do this below:

 ```lua